sverweij/eslint-plugin-budapestian/docs/rules/global-constant-pattern.md

 const MULTIPLE = 1,
   CONSTANTS = 2,
   IN_ONE_DECLARATION = 3;

+// upper case is cool for array and object assignments const THIS_IS_AN_ARRAY = ["aap", "noot", "mies", "wim", "zus"];

+const SEVERITY2COOLNESS = {
+  info: "cool",
+  warn: "not cool - fix later",
+  error: "very uncool - fix now"
+};

 // assignments of call expressions to global constants are allowed without
 // them having to be snaked upper case.